 The special characteristic of file security in a deal room is that they have a definable ‘life’ being available to bidders, and that life must be extensible.
 In both cases it must be possible to ensure that only authorized users may access the content of files, and use may need to be logged.

 Previously access control systems have been used for data rooms and dealing rooms, but they have not proved adequate in preventing users from taking copies of documents.
 DRM controls are needed to deliver a properly secure data room or secure deal room.
 Using DRM to secure a virtual data room means that you can prevent people from making unauthorized copies of documents (most things in a deal room are confidential) or from saving them and then forwarding on.
 DRM controls can also add watermarks identifying the user of the data room or the dealing room, which will dissuade them from taking photos of the screen (for instance).

-With Locklizard document DRM software you can create your own secure data rooms / secure dealing room in which you can control document access and usage.
+With Locklizard document DRM software you can create your own secure data room / secure dealing room in which you can control document access and usage.
 Control what users can do with your documents (copy, print, etc.), when they can no longer be viewed (expire), and instantly revoke them as and when required.

 For accountability purposes, you can add dynamic watermarks (username, company, date/time stamp) that are applied when your documents are viewed and/or printed, and audit document views and prints.
-Locklizard DRM software provides secure deal room / data room document sharing with document management, statistics, copy protection, and copy control.
+Locklizard DRM software provides secure deal room / secure data room document sharing with document management, statistics, copy protection, and copy control.

 Locklizard provides superior document protection over secure data rooms / secure dealing room enabling you to securely share documents with others while retaining full control over their use.